PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/05-Classes.md

     4. The outermost scope (searched last) is the namespace containing built-in names.

--   Variables can be declared *global*, in which case they will reside in the middle scope and will not be shared across modules.
+-   Variables can be declared *global*, in which case they will reside in the middle scope.
+These variables  will not be shared across modules.

--   Variables outside of the innermost scope can also be declared *nonlocal*, whereby they will pass by reference into any innermost scope.
+-   Within the four scopes, variables flow from the outer scopes into the inner scopes.
+That is, a variable declared in an outer scope can be referenced in an inner scope.
+The converse is not true; variables defined in an inner scope cannot be referenced in an outer scope.
+To alter this latter behaviour, variables in an inner scope can be declared *nonlocal*, whereby they will pass by reference into any outer scope.

 ### Classes